LaurieLBaker/coa-community-engaged-ds/content/outputs/energy-project/index.md

 ### Quarto Reproducible Reports

-We created the Quarto Reproducible Reports template.
-It will be used for Energy Audits for the Maine Community Wide Comprehensive Energy Upgrades program.
+We created a reproducible Energy Audit template using Quarto.
+It will be used for energy audits for the Maine Community Wide Comprehensive Energy Upgrades program.
 The work flow for the creation of the audits is:

 1. Collect the data (happens during an audit)